F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    *Initialization mode parameter*: **fail-over**

-   Fail-over mode, which works with 2 slaves, the primary slave and the secondary slave.
-In this mode, the scheduler will enqueue the incoming crypto operation burst to the primary slave.
-When one or more crypto operations fail to be enqueued, then they will be enqueued to the secondary slave.
+   Fail-over mode, which works with 2 workers, the primary worker and the secondary worker.
+In this mode, the scheduler will enqueue the incoming crypto operation burst to the primary worker.
+When one or more crypto operations fail to be enqueued, then they will be enqueued to the secondary worker.

 *   **CDEV_SCHED_MODE_MULTICORE:**